janhove/janhove.github.io/_posts/2015-01-07-some-alternatives-to-barplots.md

 in principle, the bar plot on the left could correspond to a situation in which all participants have translated either 30 or 40% of the items correctly, to a situation in which 30 or 40% of the participants translated _all_ items correctly and 70 or 60% _none_ of them, and to pretty much anything in-between.
 Even the variants with the error bars can correspond to pretty much anything from normally distributed data centred around 30 and 40%, over distributions with a couple of outliers to multimodal patterns (e.g. many participants with no correct translations, several participants around 50% and a handful with perfect scores).
 The dynamite plot is particular is a perennial target of criticism for a [host of additional reasons](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/TatsukiKoyama/Poster3.pdf).
+(Fittingly, it's pretty difficult to get the `ggplot2` graphical package for R to draw dynamite plots.)

 ### Plot the raw data
 The bar plot's drawbacks can be avoided by adhering to one straightforward principle: **show the raw data**.